rm-a0/Maze/README.md

 # Overview
-This program is designed to solve triangular mazes using right hand rule, left hand rule and BFS algorithm.
+This program is designed to solve triangular mazes using right hand rule, left hand rule and BFS algorithm.__
+Solve = find path out of the maze

 # Maze
 The maze is saved in txt file where first line contains number of rows and columns and maze represented by matrix of numbers.